sverweij/dependency-cruiser/doc/faq.md

 > parameter and dependency-cruiser will attempt to resolve the dynamic imports -
 > which will work as long as you're not importing variables (or expressions).

+### Q: My package is pure ESM and I get "Must use import to load ES Module" when I run dependency-cruiser.
+How do I fix that?

+**A**: Rename your .dependency-cruiser.js to .dependency-cruiser.cjs

 ## Features

 ### Q: How do I enable TypeScript, CoffeeScript or LiveScript in dependency-cruiser?